 Your cart is currently empty!

-While searching through comments on an APS proposal for a new transmission line, I found something disturbing.
-The comment below is from the Grand Canyon chapter of the Sierra Club.
-Their argument is there’s not enough evidence to support the Environmental Impact Assessment findings of “no environmental impact” from the new transmission line.
+While searching through comments on a proposed transmission line project from APS along Highway 74, I found a disturbing response by the BLM to the Sierra Club.
+The comment below, from the Grand Canyon chapter of the Sierra Club, argues that there’s not enough evidence to support the Environmental Impact Assessment (EIA) findings of “no environmental impact” from the new transmission line project.

-The Environmental Impact Assessment is required by law to show the potential impact on endangered species and other wildlife in the immediate project area.
-The proposal calls for a 20 foot wide Trail to be carved through the mountains along the transmission line’s length.
+The Environmental Impact Assessment is required by law to demonstrate the potential environmental impact of the Bureau of Land Management’s (BLM) decision on endangered species and other wildlife in the project area.
+The proposal calls for a 20-foot-wide road to be carved through the mountains along the length of the transmission line.
 In this case, the environmental assessment claims that there will be no environmental impact on endangered species or other wildlife.

-“The analysis to special status species that COULD occur in the area are disclosed in the FEIS/PRMP AS IF THEY WHERE PRESENT WHERE SUITABLE HABITAT OCCURS FOR THOSE SPECIES.”
-Says the Bureau of Land Management in their response.
+“The analysis of special status species that COULD occur in the area is disclosed in the FEIS/PRMP AS IF THEY WERE PRESENT WHERE SUITABLE HABITAT OCCURS FOR THOSE SPECIES.”

-This means that the endangered species doesn’t necessarily exist in the area or call this place home.
-This means that it’s a suitable place for them to thrive.
-There is no actual science showing the impact on endangered species; it’s all theoretical.
+This means that the endangered species do not necessarily exist in the area or call it home.
+Instead, it is considered “suitable habitat” for them to thrive.
+There is no actual science showing the impact on endangered species; it’s all theoretical and speculative.
+Actual endangered species habitat requires congressional action.
+By basing decisions on speculative habitat, the BLM is essentially creating de facto designations that are managed to maintain their characteristics.

 See the screenshots below.